yasir2000/openwrt-oldwiki-md/WirelessBridgeWithWPAHowto.rst

 This change causes the S50dhcp-fwd script to wait until the wireless network interface has an ip before continuing.
 After 120 seconds it gives up and exits.
 I found that the S47sleep script did not always wait long enough.

+=== WRT54GL (EU model, version 1.1, serial CL7B*) ===

+After some screaming and shouting, I also managed to have the same setup on my WRT54GL running White Russian RC5.
+It was anything but painless, though.
+Here are some notes for those who wish to avoid some pain:

+ 1. The first attempt ended in a mess, there were way too many unused and apparently contradictory nvram variables flying around.
+Since it is considered safe for this model -- which is apparently identical to a WRT54G v4.0 (see http://wiki.openwrt.org/OpenWrtDocs/Hardware/Linksys/WRT54G) -- a "mtd erase nvram" brought things back to zero before the second attempt.
+After my experience, I would at least recommend a cleanup the "safe way" (see http://wiki.openwrt.org/Faq item 2.7).

+ 2. It took quite a while to find a setting that would work for WPA/WPA2 authentication.
+WEP always worked without any problems, but it seemed impossible to set up WPA PSK authentication.
+Although everything looked fine, the encryption key simply never got set (see above for the troubleshooting on encryption).
+Some attempts brought error messages that looked obscure, but did not help  much.
+The short version is: I '''seriously''' recommend to systematically try all combinations before changing the other settings substantially.
+In my case the only combination that works is WPA2-PSK with AES.
+Here is the nvram dump of the wireless settings for your reference:

+  {{{
+wifi_dns=192.168.1.1
+wifi_gateway=192.168.1.1
+wifi_ifname=eth1
+wifi_ipaddr=192.168.1.2
+wifi_netmask=255.255.255.0
+wifi_proto=static
+wl0_akm=psk2
+wl0_crypto=aes
+wl0_ifname=eth1
+wl0_infra=1
+wl0_mode=sta
+wl0_radio=1
+wl0_ssid=<my essid>
+wl0_wpa_psk=<my ASCII psk>
+  }}}

+ 3. I also made the same modifications you can see in the WRT54GL experience report, and much for the same reasons.
+They seemed to improve the situation.

+ 4. Final caveat: the parprouted configuration in /etc/default/parprouted needed some tweaking to get its information from nvram instead of expecting it in environment variables.
+Otherwise it won't start.

+Here is where it leaves the Bridge HOWTO, I guess, but I'll still share the last point:

+ 5. Ultimately I decided that I did not feel comfortable with the ARP fiddling.
+I saw some strange network hickups and bandwidth problems.
+So I ended up removing the parprouted and dhcp-forwarder, configuring the device as a router between two subnets in 192.168.*.* and setting up dnsmasq for DHCP serving and DNS caching.
+This now works stable and fast as far as current experience goes.

 == Appendix: Sample NVRAM configuration ==
 {{{
 root@OpenWRT:~# nvram show | sort